- Academic Programs

 We offer both a major and a minor in women's and gender studies.
 In addition to core WGS courses, our curriculum includes more than thirty courses offered across the disciplines, with strong representation both in the arts and humanities and in the social sciences.
 We have special strengths in English, history, philosophy, and sociology.

-"What can I do with a women's and gender studies major?"
+"What can I do with a major in women's and gender studies?"

 Women's and gender studies graduates at the University of Dayton and elsewhere have always parlayed their integrative perspectives and analytical acumen successfully into a wide range of fields.
 Many pursue advanced degrees.
 The kinds of connected thinking, critical analysis, and creative problem-solving that women's and gender studies requires are clearly valuable and readily adaptable skills in today's world.